-The guidance provides a range of climate change allowances for river flows and rainfall intensities which are dependent on location (by river basin) and timescale of development (termed 'epoch').
-Different allowances are given for different epochs but it is envisaged that the '2070-2115' epoch will be appropriate for most developments (Table 6-1, Table 6-2 and Table 6-3).
+The guidance provides a range of climate change allowances for river flows and rainfall intensities which are dependent on location (by river basin, or 'management catchment') and timescale of development (termed 'epoch').
+Different allowances are given for different epochs, but it is envisaged that the '2070-2115' epoch will be appropriate for most developments (Table 6-1).
 A climate change outline for the 1 in 100-year event (Flood Zone 3a plus climate change) for the period up to 2115 has been provided in Appendix I.

-The guidance also gives several categories (termed 'central', 'higher central' and 'upper end') to test depending on the vulnerability of the development and the Flood Zone within which it is located (summarised in Table 6-2).
-For example, for 'more vulnerable' development in Flood Zone 3a, FRAs should use the higher central and upper end estimates to assess a range of allowances.
+The guidance also gives several categories (termed 'central', 'higher central' and 'upper end') to test depending on the vulnerability of the development and the Flood Zone within which it is located (summarised in Table 6-3).
+Under the 2016 climate change guidance, the key allowances to consider for Flood Zone 3a were therefore the higher central and upper end (35% and 70% in the Thames river basin respectively).